Dr. Kazue Togasaki became one of the first Japanese American women to earn a medical degree in the US.

 In the midst of World War II, as many people of Japanese ancestry were incarcerated in internment camps, a pioneering doctor helped ensure that pregnant women got the best care she could provide.
 Dr. Kazue Togasaki fought sexism and racism to become one of the first Japanese American women to earn a medical degree in the US.
 Over the course of her remarkable career, she delivered over 10,000 babies, including 50 during one month at the Tanforan Assembly Center.
 "In other camps, I know they’d send the pregnant women out to the nearest county hospital to deliver, but I never thought about sending them out from Tanforan," she recalled years later.
 "I thought it was my duty."

-Born to Japanese immigrants in San Francisco in 1897, Togasaki was interested in medicine from an early age, particularly after her family survived the Great San Francisco Earthquake of 190, and the city-wide fire that followed.
+Born to Japanese immigrants in San Francisco on June 29, 1897, Togasaki was interested in medicine from an early age, particularly after her family survived the Great San Francisco Earthquake of 1906, and the city-wide fire that followed.
 "I remember waking up that day... and the chimney had fallen in, and the kitchen was filled with soot," she recounted.
 "That afternoon and for two days in the daytime we sat, watching the city burn."
 Togasaki went on to earn a bachelor's degree in zoology from Stanford in 1920.
 However, she explained, "there was nothing for a Japanese girl to do, except maybe be a salesgirl, and my father wouldn’t let me do that, so I got a job as a maid working in a family for about a year — it was crazy and it was no fun."